 choose the target drive to scan

 Step 5: After a while, you will receive the result.
 Expand the Windows folder to find the Installer folder.
-Likewise, you can expand the Installer folder to display its content.
+Likewise, expand the Installer folder to display its content.
 You can find the target files by using .msi or .msp file filters.

 expand the installer folder